 spellings of Italian surnames that occurred over the course of history, there are numerous variations for the surname Girardengo.
 These spelling variations

 include Gherardi, Gherardo, Gherardis, Ghirardi, Ghirardo, Gherlardi, Ghelardo, Ghilardi, Gerardi, Gheraldi, Ghiraldi, Ghiroldi, Geraldi, Geraldo, Geroldi, Giraldi, Giraldo, Ciraldo, Giraudo, Giraud, Girod, Giroldi, Gherardelli, Gherardini, Gherardinghi, Gerardini, Gerardello, Gherarducci, Gherardeschi, Della Gherardesca, Ghirardelli, Ghilardini, Ghelardini, Girardini, Girardin, Girardoni, Girardone, Girardengo, Geraldini and many more.

 Early Notables of the Girardengo family (pre 1700)

 Prominent among members of the family was Ugolino Della Gherardesca, a Pisan Ghibelline leader during the 13th century.
 The Gherardesca family of Pisa was one of the most powerful and respected families in the city at this time.
-Of this family was Pietro Gherardesca, Cardinal of Pisa with the title of...
-Another 107 words (8 lines of text) are included under the topic Early Girardengo Notables in all our PDF Extended History products and printed products wherever possible.
+Of this family was Pietro Gherardesca, Cardinal of Pisa with the title of San Susanna; also of this family was Ugolino Gherardesca, who was written about by Dante Alighieri.
+Guelfo Gerardini was head of the Guelph faction in Florence in 1358...
+Another 79 words (6 lines of text) are included under the topic Early Girardengo Notables in all our PDF Extended History products and printed products wherever possible.